 But that doesn't explain my results because I actually went 18-12 as white.
 I went 24-6 as black which is insane because black is statistically weaker.

-So I started the month with an ELO of 698 and ended at 793.
+So I started the month with a rating of 698 and ended at 793.
 But what still concerns me is that I really didn't enjoy most of these games.
 I think perhaps what happened is that I managed to just keep my composure for mere seconds longer than my average opponent at this skill level, and that resulted in them blundered more often than me.
 I can barely remember any games where I felt actual tactics and strategising came into play and I enjoyed my duel with the other player.
 But I do have games burned into my memory where I hung my queen and/or rook on move 6 and then wanted to throw my iPad at the god damn wall.

 Story of Seasons: Pioneers of Olive Town

 I played a bunch of Story of Seasons: Pioneers of Olive Town on my Nintendo Switch and I gotta admit I'm enjoy it more than Animal Crossing: New Horizons.
 While it doesn't have as much decorating as Animal Crossing it is very much focused on daily, repetitive activities and honestly that's what I find myself in the mood for with these games.
 I like the idea of getting up, checking the crops, caring for the animals, and then finding another chore to help progress me to a larger goal.